IQSS/ondemand-loop/docs/guide/content/user_guide/index.md

 !!! warning "Beta Notice:"

     *OnDemand Loop* is currently in **Beta**.
 You may encounter bugs, incomplete features, workflow changes without backward compatibility, and minor UI/UX inconsistencies.
-If issues arise after an update, use **Help → Reset** to restore the application before reporting problems.
+If issues arise after an update, use **Help → Restart** or **Help → Reset Application** to restore the application before reporting problems.
 We welcome [feedback and bug reports](https://github.com/IQSS/ondemand-loop/issues) to help us improve!

-    Selecting **Help → Reset** restarts your Per User NGINX (PUN).
-All Passenger applications running on the PUN — including Loop, the Open OnDemand Dashboard, and the File Browser — are terminated and will cold-start the next time you open them.
+    Selecting **Help → Restart** restarts your Per User NGINX (PUN).
+All Passenger applications running on the PUN — including
+    Loop, the Open OnDemand Dashboard, and the File Browser — are terminated and will cold-start the next time you open them.
 The applications persist their state on disk, so you may lose only in-memory caches and experience a brief startup delay when they relaunch.

+    Selecting **Help → Reset Application** removes all projects and files metadata and then do a **Restart**, returning the application to a brand new status.
+Transferred files on disk and in remote repositories will remain untouched.

-This reset flow is temporary and intended only for the Beta period.
+    Both Restart and Reset flows are temporary and intended only for the Beta period.